 Due to data disclosure issues, 13 service-sector industries present in Nevada were not able to be included in the analysis.
-According to the Census Bureau, data for these sectors were "not collected at this level of detail for multi-establishment firms, not available or comparable, or withheld to avoid disclosing data for individual companies."6 Table I-1 provides a breakdown of the sectors that were excluded from this report.
-Due to this exclusion, the total tax yield projections herein may be underestimated in the range of 1.8% to 2.7%.
-7 As is well known, Nevada sales taxes reflect progressive taxation policy and http://tax.nv.gov/FAQs/Live_Entertainment_Tax___FAQ%E2%80%99s/ may already tax selected services (such as entertainment).
+According to the Census Bureau, data for these sectors were "not collected at this level of detail for multi-establishment firms, not available or comparable, or withheld to avoid disclosing data for individual companies."
+Table I-1 provides a breakdown of the sectors that were excluded from this report.
+Due to this exclusion, the total tax yield projections herein may be underestimated in the range of 1.8% to 2.7% 7 As is well known, Nevada sales taxes reflecting progressive taxation policy may already tax selected services (such as entertainment).
 So, the distinction of adding a new type of sales tax is not as simple as choosing either a comprehensive or selective approach.
 In Nevada's case, policymakers will need to decide whether to: apply a new sales tax in addition to current taxes, apply a new sales tax and eliminate some current taxes, or not apply a new sales tax to the services already taxed, and maintain the current taxes.